SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-privatelink.md

 With the NLB-created and ALB-registered as a target, requests over AWS PrivateLink to the NLB are forwarded to the ALB.

 Sumo Logic exposes AWS PrivateLink endpoints to different [regions that depend on your Sumo Logic deployment](/docs/api/getting-started/#sumo-logic-endpoints-by-deployment-and-firewall-security).
-If you're using the VPC in a different region where Sumo's Privatelink endpoint service is set up, you need to set up VPC peering.
+If you're using the VPC in a different region where the Sumo Logic PrivateLink endpoint service is set up, you need to set up VPC peering.
 Either way, you need to create an endpoint.

 <table><small>
   <tr>